 Each of the common law provinces and territories in Canada has a personal property security statute (collectively, PPSAs) that is modelled on Article 9 of the Uniform Commercial Code in the United States.
-Under the PPSAs, tangible movable property consists of goods, chattel paper, documents of title and investment property.
-In secured financings in the Canadian market, tangible movable property normally means goods that are equipment or inventory.
+In secured financings in the Canadian market, tangible property normally means goods that are equipment or inventory.